timmo-nhn/XcaDocumentSource/README.md

 # PJD.XcaDocumentSource - XCA Responding Gateway and integrated Document Registry and Repository

-## Introduction/Getting started
+## Introduction
 In the healthcare industry, hospitals, clinics, and municipalities use a variety of Electronic Health Record (EHR) systems, often from different vendors.
-These systems were rarely designed to communicate with each other, leading to:
+These systems were rarely desig|ned to communicate with each other, leading to:
 * Data silos where patient records are confined in local systems
 * Manual, error-prone processes for sharing health information
 * Delayed treatment due to lack of access to complete medical histories